craigrobertsdev/eCommerce-Backend/README.md

 ## Usage

+The application is started via the command line using Node.js which can be installed from [here](https://nodejs.org/en/download).

 MySQL is required to use this app.
-Access to the database is managed via a .env file with the following variables being accessed via connection.js:<br>
+Access to the database is managed via a .env file, stored in the project root, with the following variables being accessed via connection.js:<br>
 `DB_NAME`<br>
 `DB_USER`<br>
 `DB_PASSWORD`

 To begin, run `schema.sql` from the MySQL shell to create the database.
 Seed data can be added by running `npm run seed` from the project's root directory.

-This project doesn't have a front end so the API can be called and manipulated by using a tool such as Postman or Insomnia.
+This project doesn't have a front end so the API can be called and manipulated by using a tool such as [Postman](https://www.postman.com/downloads/) or [Insomnia](https://insomnia.rest/download).

 A link to a video demonstration of the app's usage can be found [here](https://drive.google.com/file/d/1e7xvrnILO7D04fB464ecfZTAx-jmGIKw/view).